“Do not let the struggle define you, rise up and keep moving forward”

 Food: Whole Grain Bread/ Waffles, Brown Rice, Fish & Seafood, Pasta, Green Leafy Veggies, Bananas

 What a week!
-I registered for LA Marathon, making it even more real.
+I registered for the LA Marathon, making it even more real.
 This will be my second consecutive year running which means that I get the “LA Loyal” Bib.

 The excitement of registering for the marathon wore off quick when fatigue set in.